 The industry could also change if major technology companies successfully move into the content business.
 Battelle has argued from the very beginning that Google is good for the news business.
 One of his primary questions about the future is whether Google will go into the content business full force.
 “I think that would make a lot of people think very hard about a lot of issues,” he said.
 Similarly, Nokia, which has a global market share larger than its three closest competitors combined, is transforming itself from a technology to a media company.

 For his 2009 predictions, Battelle wrote that newcomer Twitter “has a tiger by the tail” and that “Twitter’s community and content will become commonplace in well-executed marketing on third party sites.”
-Since Battelle’s prediction, Twitter has grown from 5.9 to 23.3 million unique visitors in six months becme an indispensible communication platform
+Since Battelle’s prediction, Twitter has grown from 5.9 to 23.3 million unique visitors in six months has become an indispensible communication platform.

 Will we see a smaller number of big media companies when industry turmoil settles?
 How would independent media react?
-Nicholas Carr thinks “We’ll likely end up with a handful of mega-journalistic-entities, probably spanning both text and video, and hence fewer choices.
+Nicholas Carr thinks, “We’ll likely end up with a handful of mega-journalistic-entities, probably spanning both text and video, and hence fewer choices.
 This is what happens on the commercial web: Power and money consolidate.
 But we’ll probably also end up with a supply of good reporting and solid news, and we’ll probably pay for it.”

 Big media’s fight for controlling content has heated up.
 Many companies have started trying to use their bargaining power to regain the value of their content.
-Advertising Age reported“Publishers on both sides of the Atlantic are increasingly adopting the Automated Content Access Protocol, which intends to tell search engines what they can use and how.
+Advertising Age reported, “Publishers on both sides of the Atlantic are increasingly adopting the Automated Content Access Protocol, which intends to tell search engines what they can use and how.
 It’s focused on copyright, but widespread adoption might give publishers new clout with Google.”
 For example, ESPN stopped using ad networks in 2008 to have greater control of their audience and ad inventory.
 Several major companies indicated plans in March and April 2009 to leverage more such control:

 Rupert Murdoch is suddenly a born-again evangelist in charging for content after once believing that The Wall Street Journal’s website should be free.